 What do we know about the people who make this content?
 What are their personal stories and journeys, and what makes them tick?
 What makes them strive to create for our collective enjoyments?
 What drives them?
 Well, that’s what we’re here to find out.

 This show is for everyone who has ever gone to the movies, sings in the shower, or has danced in their kitchen to a song they love.
-She will be joined by regular contributors Matt Dionne and Deirdre Kelly.
+She will be joined by regular contributors Ashleigh Rains, Deirdre Kelly, and Laura C. Bates.
 This is for anyone who laughs out loud at comedy specials, or loves to go to the theatre.
 This is a show about artists, by artists.
 These are their stories.